aspeakman/DBTruck3/README.md

     st.vacuum() # compresses the database (note has no effect in SQL Server) st.close() # closes the connection to the database

-### Information about Python data types
+### Information about accepted Python data types
-* strings - are always output as unicode ('str' type on Python 3)
-* dicts - are stored as JSON (which means the keys will always be converted to strings on output)
-* tuples - are stored as JSON lists (and converted back on output)
-* sets - are stored as JSON lists (and converted back on output)
-* integers - are output as the 'int' type on Python 3
-* dates - ISO8601 format dates/datetimes/times are detected on input and stored in the underlying database in appropriate date fields, if you specify
-       `dates_str_output` note that datetimes are output in Python ISO8601 format (with a 'T' separator not a space)
-* booleans - when setting up select conditions using a boolean field pay attention to the SQL syntax - in MySQL, PostgreSQL and SQlite it is best to test for an implicit true and implicit false ie `WHERE bool_field` and `WHERE NOT bool_field` will work across all three underlying databases (whereas `bool_field <> 0` or `bool_field = 'false'` will depend on the underlying database sysntax).
+* `bool` - when setting up select conditions using a boolean field pay attention to the SQL syntax - in MySQL, PostgreSQL and SQlite it is best to test for an implicit true and implicit false ie `WHERE bool_field` and `WHERE NOT bool_field` will work across all three underlying databases (whereas `bool_field <> 0` or `bool_field = 'false'` will depend on the underlying database syntax).
       In SQL Server, implicit true/false does not work, you should use `WHERE bool_field=0` (false) and `WHERE bool_field=1` (true) as your tests
+* `bytearray` - stored as bytes (and converted back on output)
+* `bytes`
+* `datetime.date` - date objects and ISO8601 format strings are detected on input and stored in an appropriate date field
+* `datetime.datetime` - datetime objects and ISO8601 format strings are detected on input and stored an appropriate datetime field, if you specify `dates_str_output` note that datetimes are output in Python ISO8601 format (with a 'T' separator not a space)
+* `datetime.time` - time objects and ISO8601 format strings are detected on input and stored in an appropriate time field, In SQL Server, note that any microseconds are stripped from the stored value
+* `dict` - stored as a JSON string (which means the keys will always be converted to strings when output)
+* `float`
+* `int`
+* `list` - stored as a JSON string (and converted back on output)
+* `set` - stored as a JSON list string (and converted back on output)
+* `str`
+* `tuple` - stored as a JSON list string (and converted back on output)

 ### SQL convenience functions
 The following Store methods return appropriately formatted and quoted SQL fragments